firstpartners-net/red-piranha/readme.md

 * Are you looking for a better way to share and publish your knowledge?
 * Do you need more power to extend what Excel or Google Spreadsheets already provide?

 Even better, it's all open source and free to get started.
-And it works with Google Spreadsheet as well as Excel.
+And it works with Google Spreadsheets as well as Excel.

 ## What Next?